ycechungAI/goose/documentation/docs/quickstart.md

 # Goose in 5 minutes

-Goose is an open source AI agent that supercharges your software development by automating coding tasks.
-This quick tutorial will guide you through getting started with Goose!
+Goose is an extensible open source AI agent enhances your software development by automating coding tasks.

+This quick tutorial will guide you through:

+- ✅ Installing Goose
+- ✅ Configuring your LLM
+- ✅ Building a small app
+- ✅ Adding an MCP server

+Let's begin 🚀

 ## Install Goose